- Around 52% of people with COVID-19 experienced sleep problems.

 To date, much remains unclear about the relationship between melatonin and COVID-19.
 Melatonin supplements are not part of standard treatment for COVID-19, and anyone considering taking melatonin should first consult with their doctor.

 Melatonin is a hormone that is naturally created by the body.
 It is normally produced in response to darkness and helps establish a healthy sleep-wake rhythm.
 Dietary supplements usually contain a synthetic form of melatonin.

 Because melatonin plays a part in the body’s immune system and inflammatory responses, some researchers propose that it may eventually have a role in treating COVID-19.
 Early-stage research has found that adding melatonin to other treatments may improve sleep quality in people hospitalized with COVID-19.
 In addition, some evidence suggests that melatonin may reduce the severity of the disease.

-Overall, though, this research remains limited.
+Overall, research remains limited.
 Ongoing and future research studies may offer more clarity on the potential benefits of melatonin in people with COVID-19.

 Melatonin supplements can have side effects or cause allergic reactions, and some dietary supplements may not contain what is listed on the label.
 For these reasons, it is best to talk with a doctor before beginning to take melatonin for any health condition.

 One way to be proactive about your health is to get the advice of a doctor about continuing problems related to sleep and COVID-19.
 You may consider scheduling a consultation with a health professional if you have issues such as: